Anized/botr/README.md

 # Apache Camel Introduction
 A small exposition of the uses, terminology and practice of the Apache Camel framework

+## Overview
+Apache Camel is an integration framework implementing a number of useful Enterprise Integration Patterns (EIPs).
+It also provides a large set of pre-built components allowing these patterns to be readily applied to popular services and infrastructures, along with the appropriate data format translators.

+Integrations are defined in code as *Routes*, using either a declarative text (XML) format, or with a DSL in a programming language.
+The Java Camel DSL is a fluent-builder style DSL that provides a simple and clear language for defining routes.

 ## Routes
 A Camel route is a blueprint for a process execution, consisting of a number of stages linked together, much like a pipeline in the `bash` shell, where the output of one operation becomes the input of the